Karma237/Gold_Price_Prediction/README.md

 # Gold_Price_Prediction
-# This project is done for CodeClause Data science intern on linkdin
+# This project is done for CodeClause Data science intern on linkedin

 Predicting Gold Price using Preprocessing, data modeling and data Visualization PreProcessing :